m0nsieurPsych0/Facebook_Leak_Contact_Checker/README.md

 To do the check we use a vcard file that all phone uses to store contacts then we check agains one file of the leak.

+# Caveat
+This program only compares phone numbers from the leak with the one from your contact list.
+That means that there might be mistakes where the phone number was not in possession of the contact at the time that the data was scrapped from Facebook.

 ---

 # Usage